 #8 Grow and Glean Produce

 This one is definitely one of my favorites!
 If you have space for a small garden you could grow food to give away.
 If you aren’t able to grow the food yourself, then you could volunteer at a community garden.
 You could also become involved with an organization like Healing Hands International, Inter-Faith Food Shuttle, or Society of St. Andrew.

 After produce is grown, farmers and gardeners usually have some leftovers in their fields.
 You can go on your own or volunteer with a program like Society of St. Andrew to glean this produce out of the fields or from farmers’ markets.
 When you have collected the produce you just weigh it and deliver it to a food pantry, church, or directly into the hands of local families.

 #9 Operation Christmas Child

-OCC is a program through Samaritan’s Purse that collects shoe boxes full of toys and personal care items for children in third world countries who don’t have basic hygiene items and don’t have the opportunity to receive gifts.
-My kids and I hit up Dollar Tree and Walmart each year to fill these boxes with hair supplies, socks, toothbrushes & toothpaste, crayons & coloring books, toys, and more.
+OCC is an excellent program to help you get started serving with children.
+Operation Christmas Child, a Samaritan’s Purse program, collects shoe boxes full of toys and personal care items for children in third world countries who don’t have basic hygiene items and don’t have the opportunity to receive gifts.
+My kids and I hit up Dollar Tree and Walmart each year to fill these boxes with hair supplies, socks, toothbrushes and toothpaste, crayons & coloring books, toys, and more.
 Samaritan’s purse also makes sure that each box contains a Bible printed in the language of the child who will be receiving it.

-Praying for others with your children is the most simple way to serve, but it seems to be the most overlooked.
-We feel as if we need something tangible to really be helping, but prayers and faith have proven to be more beneficial than food & water in many cases.
+Praying for others is the most simple way for parents to start serving with children, but it also seems to be the most overlooked.
+We feel as if we need something tangible to really be helping, but prayers and faith have proven to be more beneficial than food and water in many cases.